puzzledigital/challenge-cripto-react-native/README.md

 Our React-native coding challenge is a simple "Crypto Tracker".
 Users should be able to add new cryptocurrencies, visualize the current price and the change in price in % for the last 24 hours, and also be able to remove a cryptocurrency from the "Crypto Tracker".

 ```
-Important: Please make sure you use ReactNative and Redux.
+Important: Please make sure you use ReactNative, Redux Thunk and Hooks.
 Check your solution into github with a readme.md file detailing instructions
 on how to get the app up and running..
 ```